Do Go On - 125 - The Legend of Bigfoot

 Yeah.

-Yeah, no, that's the wild thing about it, right?
+Yeah, no, that's the wild thing.

+early.
+Momo the monster.
 A hairy beast with a pumpkin-shaped head from Missouri.

-Well, I love the pumpkin-shaped head.
+Come on.
+I love the pumpkin-shaped head.
+Mo-mo's cute, though.

-think this is my favorite although I do agree with Dave.
-Probably a podcast official one would
+Sesame Street.
+He's on Sesame Street.
+I really do think this is my favorite, although I do agree with

-What is he, a skunk or an ape?
+Is he a skunk or an egg?

 Also known as stink ape and swamp cabbage man.